History of the Library

 Car Repair – Travel guides – Antiques – Cookbooks – Home decorating – Gardening – Sewing – Quilting – Health Care – Animal Care – Child Care – and MORE!
 Check them out at the Huron Public Library.

-The library has two e-collections Axis360 and South Dakota Titles to Go.
+The library has two e-book collections Axis360 and South Dakota Titles to Go.
+Zinio for Libraries has e-magazines.

 Did you know you can borrow large print books?